nioinnovation/brunchy/app/blog/20161005-frontend-build-instructions.static.md

 `brew install node`

 ## Let’s Get Synced with GitHub!
-###Generate your ssh key
+### Generate your ssh key
+Reference:<br>
 https://help.github.com/articles/generating-an-ssh-key/
-1. See if you already have an ssh key by typing in terminal: ls -al ~/.ssh Generate a new key by typing:
+1. See if you already have an ssh key by typing in terminal: `ls -al ~/.ssh`
+2. Generate a new key by typing:
 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com". `
-2. Press Enter to accept default location
+3. Press Enter to accept default location
-3. Choose and enter a passphrase
+4. Choose and enter a passphrase

-###Add your ssh key to the agent
+### Add your ssh key to the agent
 1. Make sure ssh agent is enabled by typing:
 	`eval "$(ssh-agent -s)"`